 Mom's City Chicken #SundaySupper

-- 1 1/2 lbs of city chicken pork and veal cut in cubes
+- 1 1/2 lbs city chicken (pork or veal pieces cut into cubes)

 - salt and pepper